fhildeb/lukso-node-guide/validator-key-generation/02-lukso-wagyu.md

 If you want to create a folder with all the keys again, in case you want to update the withdrawal address before deposit or recreate the validator key passwords, you can select `0` for the amount of existing keys (starting index) and the total amount of all your deposit keys as the number of keys to create.
 This will recreate all your keys for the validator.

-> If you use it as a backup, make sure you use the same validator address than before.
+> If you use it as a backup, make sure you use the same withdrawal address as before.

 ![Wagyu Key Screen](/img/gui_keygen_12.png)